stevenrobertson/sd-docs/report/other_impls.md

 Renderer, a professional ray-tracing application.
 Many performance and quality techniques employed in the field of ray-tracing are applicable to the rendering of fractal flames, and it is likely that newer advances in the field are being used in Chaotica.
-This is speculation, however, as the developer has been notoriously quiet about the nature of his improvements.
+However, since it is not an open product, we cannot directly adopt these techniques for our GPU-based implementation.

 ## Our implementation